-Office Hours: Th 10-noon and 2-4pm; Please make an appointment, particularly if you wish to meet online.
+Office Hours: Th 10am-12 noon and 2pm-4pm.
 Appointments are recommended as I am frequently in called into college-related meetings and may be on campus on other days also, it is best to request an appointment and to check Where's Jim for availability.

-I. Course Code: ECON 201
+I. Course Code: ECON 202

-Credits Lecture hrs equivalent 64
+Credits Lecture hrs equivalent